ehrenbentz/LASERcoder/README.md

 ## Quick Start

-1. **Launch LASERcoder** and select an output directory — this is your project folder.
+1. **Launch LASERcoder** and select an output directory: This is your project's working directory.
 All annotations, keys, session files, and summaries for a project live here (see [Where your data goes](#where-your-data-goes)).
 2. **Select a video directory** and choose the video to annotate.
 Colored dots show which videos are already in progress or complete.
 3. **Create or load an event key.** Define your behaviors with names, keyboard shortcuts, and types (Point or State), and assign mutually exclusive groups as needed.
 Optionally load a subject key to score multiple individuals.
 4. **Annotate.** Press a behavior's hotkey (or click its button) as the video plays.
 For state events, press once to start and again to end.
 Everything is saved as you go.